AsherBond/glusterflow/README.md

 -------------------

 Linux for the Gluster nodes
-* RHEL/CentOS 6.x are known to work
+* RHEL/CentOS 6.x is known to work
 * Debian/Ubuntu should work (but untested so far)
 * Others should work too.
 The JSON client is extremely simple code. :)

 Linux and MacOS X for the web app and JSON server
 * MacOS X 10.7 (Lion) is known to work (10.8 may work but is untested)
-* RHEL/CentOS 6.x are known to work
+* RHEL/CentOS 6.x is known to work
-* Debian/Ubuntu should work
+* Debian/Ubuntu should work (but untested so far)
 * Others may work (untested)

 Installation